 Personal Training For Diabetic Clients

-We’ve already touched upon how, as a personal trainer finding a niche, you could choose to work predominantly with those who have a disability, or lack mobility in key muscle groups.
+We’ve already touched on how you could choose to work predominantly with those who have a disability or lack mobility in key muscle groups.

 You could also choose to work alongside those who might struggle to find a personal trainer due to specific medical conditions or chronic illnesses that inhibit their ability to fully engage with more typical personal training sessions.